Call Now Free Quote

 Indiana limestone develops a dense surface skin through decades of natural carbonation and surface hardening.
 That skin is the stone’s primary defense against water absorption.
 Abrasive cleaning destroys it.

 Appropriate cleaning for Indiana limestone starts with the gentlest effective method: low-pressure water wash (below 300 PSI) with a natural-bristle brush.
-Biological growth (moss, algae, lichen) is treated with biocide solutions formulated for limestone chemistry.
+Biological growth is treated with biocide solutions formulated for limestone chemistry.
 Persistent soiling requires a pH-neutral cleaner specific to oolitic limestone, applied at low pressure and rinsed thoroughly.
 The Indiana Limestone Institute provides technical guidance on appropriate cleaning methods.

 Cleaning comes last in the restoration sequence.
 A cleaned facade followed by new repointing looks consistent.
 Cleaning first, then repointing, produces new white joint lines crossing a clean field - the opposite of invisible repair.